ViktorAJStein/Regularized_f_Divergence_Particle_Flows/README.md

 Feedback
 ---------------------------
 This code is written and maintained by [Viktor Stein](mailto:stein@math.tu-berlin.de).
 Any comments and feedback are welcome!
+For questions and bug reports please contact the previously mentioned mail address.